Selvamraju007/Creating-a-Talos-Cluster-with-Equinix-Metal/README.md

 Create a basic script to identify Talos machines using the DNS header of the load balancer shown above:

-$ talosctl gen config talos-k8s-em-tutorial https://<load balancer IP or DNS>:<port>
+'''$ talosctl gen config talos-k8s-em-tutorial https://<load balancer IP or DNS>:<port>

 created controlplane.yaml

 created worker.yaml

-created talosconfig
+created talosconfig'''

 The port used above should be 6443 unless your load balancing card is different from port 6443 on the control plane.

 **Validate the Arrangement Files**

-talosctl validate --config controlplane.yaml --mode metal
+'''talosctl validate --config controlplane.yaml --mode metal

-talosctl validate --config worker.yaml --mode metal
+talosctl validate --config worker.yaml --mode metal'''

 **Provision the machines in Equinix Metal**